Green and Clean for Over 20 Years!

 Reduce ◦ Amatech’s RPCs twin-wall fluted structure produces strength and rigidity at a lower weight, thereby reducing the amount of material required.

-Reuse ◦ The durability of RPCs in outdoor use and in packaging applications means it can be used longer and reused over and over enabling a longer useful life.
+Reuse ◦ The durability of RPCs in outdoor use and in packaging applications means they can be used longer and reused over and over enabling a longer useful life.

 Advantages of using RPCs